-I'm concerned that Santander appears to have assumed an affordable monthly payment amount without obtaining the actual amount of Mr B's monthly income.
-Furthermore, it seems as though it concluded that Mr B could afford to make his payments because he wasn't in arrears in on his existing commitments.
+I'm concerned that Santander appears to have assumed an affordable monthly payment amount without obtaining the actual amount of Mr M's monthly income.
+Furthermore, it seems as though it concluded that Mr M could afford to make his payments because he wasn't in arrears in on any of his existing commitments.
+Mr M might not have had any adverse information recorded against him, but the checks do appear to show that he already had a significant amount of existing debt.

-However, I'm mindful that Mr B was committing to repayments of approaching £750 a month for just over four years.
+I'm also mindful that Mr M was committing to repayments of approaching £500 a month for just over four years.
 As this was the case, I would have expected Santander to have had a reasonable understanding of his income, credit commitments and regular living costs in order to determine that such payments were affordable for him.

-As I can't see that Santander did take steps to ascertain Mr B's income and regular living costs, I find that it didn't complete fair, reasonable and proportionate affordability checks before entering into this conditional sale agreement with him.
+As I can't see that Santander did take steps to ascertain Mr M's income and regular living costs, I'm satisfied that it didn't complete fair, reasonable and proportionate affordability checks before entering into this conditional sale agreement with him.

-Would reasonable and proportionate checks have indicated to Santander that Mr B was unable to sustainably make the monthly repayments to his conditional sale agreement?
+Would reasonable and proportionate checks have indicated to Santander that Mr M was unable to sustainably make the monthly repayments to his conditional sale agreement?

 As proportionate checks weren't carried out before this agreement was entered into, I can't say for sure what they would've shown.
-So I need to decide whether it is more likely than not that a proportionate check would have told Santander that it was unfair to enter into this agreement with Mr B.
+So I need to decide whether it is more likely than not that a proportionate check would have told Santander that it was unfair to enter into this agreement with Mr M.

-Mr B has provided us with evidence of his financial circumstances at the time he applied for the conditional sale agreement.
+Mr M has provided us with evidence of his financial circumstances at the time he applied for the conditional sale agreement.
 Of course, I accept different checks might show different things.
-And just because something shows up in the information Mr B has provided, it doesn't mean it would've shown up in any checks Santander might've carried out.
+And just because something shows up in the information Mr M has provided, it doesn't mean it would've shown up in any checks Santander might've carried out.

-But in the absence of anything else from Santander showing what this information would have shown, I think it's perfectly fair and reasonable to place considerable weight on it as an indication of what Mr B's financial circumstances were more likely than not to have been at the time.
+But in the absence of anything else from Santander showing what this information would have shown, I think it's perfectly fair and reasonable to place considerable weight on it as an indication of what Mr M's financial circumstances were more likely than not to have been at the time.

-To be clear, I've not looked at Mr B's bank statements and the other information he's provided because I think that Santander ought to have obtained this before lending to him.
-Although I do think that it would have been prudent to obtain some kind of proof of income from Mr B bearing in mind the amount of the monthly payment.
-In any event, I've consulted this information because it is readily available at this stage and it contains the information I now need to reconstruct the proportionate check Santander should have, but failed to carry out in December 2021.
+To be clear, I've not looked at Mr M's bank statements and the other information he's provided because I think that Santander ought to have obtained this before lending to him.
+Although I do think that it would have been prudent to obtain some kind of proof of income from Mr M bearing in mind the amount of the monthly payment.
+In any event, I've consulted this information because it is readily available at this stage and it contains what I now need to reconstruct the proportionate check Santander should have, but failed to carry out in August 2022.

-Mr B's bank statements show that he was employed by the employer listed on his finance application.
-But Mr B was only earning around £1,500.00 a month at this stage.
-So it's clear that the monthly repayments for this agreement alone would take up around 50% of his income.
+Mr M's bank statements show that he was employed by the employer listed on his finance application.
+But Mr M was only earning around £2,100.00 a month at this stage.
+So it's clear that the monthly repayments for this agreement alone would take up just under 25% of his income.
 And then there were the other credit commitments that Santander's credit searches showed, which needed to be covered too.
+Indeed the information provided suggests that Mr M was already paying out close to his monthly income towards his existing credit commitments alone at this stage.